-- At month's end, the Financial Director downloads the monthly bank statements from the bank's online account.
+- At month's end, the Director of Finance Financial Director downloads the monthly bank statements from the bank's online account. - Two copies are made of each account statement; one digital to be saved on the main server, and one paper copy. - The Financial Director reconciles all accounts in QuickBooks, and presents the printed statements and corresponding reconciliation reports to the EDC President/CEO to review for large dollar transactions or inconsistencies, if in order, the President signs his approval and returns to them Financial Director Director of Finance for filing. - All EDC bank statements are kept on file for a minimum of 7 years in accordance with the record retention schedule. - The Director of Finance has access to EDC bank accounts for review and internal transfer purposes only.
+No external movement of funds can be executed without a check and a two-person authorization.

-- Two copies are made of each account statement; one digital to be saved on the main server, and one paper copy.
+Adopted February 28, 2023 Revised by the EDC A&F Committee December 10, 2023

-- The Financial Director reconciles all accounts in QuickBooks, and presents the printed statements and corresponding reconciliation reports to the EDC President to review for large dollar transactions or inconsistencies, if in order, the President signs his approval and returns to them Financial Director for filing.
+This Policy is aligned with guidance and best practices from the NYS Authorities Budget Office

-- All EDC bank statements are kept on file for a minimum of 7 years in accordance with the record retention schedule.
+This Policy Approved by the EDC Board of DirectorsDate: 2023-02-28

-Adopted February 28, 2023 Re-affirmed March 20, 2024 This Policy Approved by the EDC Board of DirectorsDate: 2023-02-28Page 1 of 2
+Page 1 of 12